JetBrains/intellij-ui-test-robot/README.md

 This library allows you to write and execute UI tests among IntelliJ Idea.
 You can test your plugin.

+If you have any questions you are welcome to our [Slack Channel](https://jetbrains-platform.slack.com/archives/C026SVA9MMM)

 ## Quick Start
 First we need to launch the IDE.
 Because the `runIdeForUiTests` task is blocking, we can run it as an asynchronous process: